Uranium Dicarbide SDS

 • Inhalation: Remove to fresh air.
 If breathing becomes difficult, call a physician.

-• Skin contact: In case of contact, immediately wash skin with soap and copious amounts of water.
+• Skin contact: In case of contact, immediately wash the skin with soap and copious amounts of water.

 • Eye contact: In case of contact with eyes, flush with copious amounts of water for at least 20 minutes.
 Assure adequate flushing by separating the eyelids with fingers.
 Call a physician.